Vine Street, London: Events and incidents

 The Dutch artist Peter Scheemakers moved into a house on the western edge of Vine Street around 1741.
 He stayed there until 1769, when he returned to Antwerp.

 On 2 September 1791, composer Frantisek Kotzwara died at prostitute Susannah Hill's house at No. 5 Vine Street from erotic asphyxiation following a sexual act that involved tying his neck to a doorknob.
 Hill was charged with Kotzwara's murder but later acquitted.

-In 1895, the Marquess of Queensbury was charged at Vine Street Police Station with libel against Oscar Wilde.
-This ultimately led to Wilde's arrest and subsequent imprisonment.
-On 29 May 1901, the stonemason James Schulty reported he had information about the murder of Mary Ann Austin but refused to reveal details anywhere except the Vine Street Police Station.
-The information was discarded by the Metropolitan Police as of little value.

-In 1928, an officer working at the station was sacked after it was revealed he had been gathering bribes from local nightclubs and brothels, acquiring over £17,000 (now £) in the process.
-The officer subsequently committed suicide and the station is said to be haunted by his ghost.
-Related incidents include reports of papers being inexplicably moved, and an officer hearing footsteps despite knowing he was the only one in the station.

-The street and station are mentioned in the Pogues' song "The Old Main Drag" on their 1985 album Rum Sodomy & the Lash.
+The street and police station are mentioned in the Pogues' song "The Old Main Drag" on their 1985 album Rum Sodomy & the Lash.
 It refers to the station and street's unpopularity with some of London owing to their distrust of the police force.
 Because of its relatively hidden location and proximity to Piccadilly Circus, the street suffers from crime, which has led to Westminster City Council gating off the Man in the Moon Passage so service vehicles can access connecting buildings safely.

 The street features as a property with a purchase price of £200 on the British Monopoly board.
 It is one of a group of three, coded orange, with connections to law, and is named after the police station.
 The other two orange properties, Bow Street and Marlborough Street, which are both valued at £180, are named after the Bow Street Runners and Marlborough Street Magistrates Court respectively.
 Since the Man in the Moon is now closed, students on a Monopoly board pub crawl drink in one of the nearby pubs, such as those on Swallow Street, instead.